Article II—Our Membership

 SECTION 2: QUALIFICATIONS FOR PARTICIPATORY MEMBERSHIP

 Individuals may present themselves for Membership upon making a profession of personal faith in the Lord Jesus Christ.
-Each potential new Member shall: 1) make a written statement of his faith in Christ and his intent, with God's help, to pursue a life that will bring glory to God; 2) assent to the Beliefs and Governance of Watermark Community Church; 3) attend the church's New Member Class; and 4) become part of a community group; 5) choose and commit to an area of service; and 6) sign the Membership Covenant.
+Each potential new Member shall: 1) make a written and verbal statement of his or her faith in Christ and his intent, with God's help, to pursue a life that will bring glory to God; 2) assent to the Beliefs and Governance of Watermark Community Church; 3) attend the church's New Member Class; and 4) become part of a Community Group; 5) choose and commit to an area of service; and 6) sign the Membership Covenant.

 SECTION 4: CARE AND CORRECTION OF PARTICIPATORY MEMBERS

-It is the responsibility of the Board of Elders, as described in Acts 20:28, to "be on guard for themselves and all the flock among which the Holy Spirit has made them overseers to shepherd the church of God which He purchased with His own blood."
-Shepherding includes both the care and correction of the sheep.
-As a consequence, the Board of Elders may separate a member of the flock from Membership for:
+It is the responsibility of the Elders, as described in Acts 20:28, to "be on guard for themselves and all the flock among which the Holy Spirit has made them overseers to shepherd the church of God which He purchased with His own blood."
+Shepherding includes care, encouragement, admonishment, and grace-filled correction of the Members of our flock at Watermark.
+Although it is never our desire to separate an individual in the flock from Watermark Membership, after pursuing restoration and reconciliation with the Member, as set forth in Matthew 18, the Elders may separate from a Member of the flock at Watermark for:

 - departure from his previously expressed agreement with "Our Beliefs";